solid-design-system/solid/CONTRIBUTING.md

 - We provide extensive documentation and examples for each component in Storybook.
 [Explore components and interact with them](https://solid-design-system.fe.union-investment.de/x.x.x/storybook/).
 - We provide End-to-End (E2E) tests with Playwright and Visual Regression Tests with Chromatic.
 The latter are automatically generated from the created Storybook stories.
 - We optimize our components for accessibility.
+- We do not mention the names of internal or external colleagues in issues or other documents hosted on github, as our project is entirely public and can be accessed by anybody.
+Tagging/mentioning colleagues using their github profiles is fine, as they decided to be visible on github.

 ## Development Guidelines